Why you should think about customer abandonment and not cart abandonment?

-But the next step is understanding how much a customer is worth to your business.
+But the next step is understanding how much a customer is worth to your business, that’s the total lifetime value.
 If every customer you acquire will purchase at least twice from you, then that could change how you approach your acquisition strategy.

 Once you understand who your best customers are, and more importantly where they came from, you have a big sign pointing to where you should focus your acquisition efforts.

 The ‘where they came from’ is so important.
 It’s also often overlooked by overworked email marketers who just want to know that they have subscribers.
 Who cares how they signed up, right?

 Once you know where they signed up, you know how they found you.
 So you know precisely which platforms are worth your efforts – and which aren’t.